-- 1. Emergency Loans: The College of Marin Foundation and the Associated Students of the College of Marin provide Emergency Loan funds.
+- Emergency Loans: The College of Marin Foundation and the Associated Students of the College of Marin provide Emergency Loan funds.
 This program provides 30-day loans of up to \$100. - 2.
 Federal Stafford Subsidized Loans (formerly Guaranteed Student Loans) provide deferred-payment, low-interest loans for qualified students.
 Principal and interest are deferred until the student is no longer enrolled at least half time.
 Students must apply for financial aid and qualify on the basis of financial need.
 Federal Unsubsidized Stafford Loans provide low-interest loans for students who do not meet financial need criteria for Federal Stafford Loans.
 Principal is deferred during enrollment as at least a half-time student.
-Interest begins accruing when loan is borrowed.
-Students interested in federal student loans must make a loan counseling appointment with the Financial Aid Office.
+Interest begins accruing when the loan is borrowed.
+Students interested in federal student loans must attend a loan workshop.